Stress Urinary Incontinence

 Stress urinary incontinence (SUI) is defined as a sudden unintentional loss of urine during normal day to day activities.
 It is also commonly referred to as bladder weakness and weak bladder.
 If you have this problem you may notice leakage if you laugh, cough, sneeze, walk, exercise, or lift something.

 It is extremely common and there are approximately 9 million people in the UK experiencing some form of stress incontinence.
 It can affect women and men of all ages, although it is more common among women.
-It is estimated that approximately one third of women in the UK suffer from stress urinary incontinence.
+It is estimated that approximately one-third of women in the UK suffer from stress urinary incontinence.
 Stress urinary incontinence is not related to psychological stress.

-A weak bladder usually occurs when the muscles in the pelvic floor or sphincter have been damaged or weakened.
+Bladder weakness usually occurs when the muscles in the pelvic floor or sphincter have been damaged or weakened.

 Both men and women have a pelvic floor.
 It is made up of layers of muscles which hold the bladder and bowel in place and help to stop leaks.
 The sphincter is a circular muscle that goes around the urethra (the tube that urine comes out of) and squeezes as the bladder fills up to create a seal so that urine can’t leak out.